Oscar's Oasis

-Originally, the series started out as a short simply called, Oasis, which then later became a series that was called Ooohhh Asis, and was composed of seven one-minute-and-a-half episodes, which were broadcast on 26 March 2008 from TF1.
+Originally, the series started out as a short called Oasis, which then later became a series that was called Ooohhh Asis, and was composed of seven one-minute-and-a-half episodes, which were broadcast on 26 March 2008 from TF1.
 Oscar's Oasis debuted in its new format at the 2010 MIPTV Media Market.
 The series premiered on Canal+ and Canal+ Family in September 2010, and was broadcast on TF1 since late summer 2011.
-In July 2011, the series was released on Nintendo 3DS in 3D.
+In July 2011, the series was released on the Nintendo 3DS in 3D.
 The show started airing on Gulli on July 2, 2019.

 Synopsis

-Oscar is a lizard living in a non-specific desert that has features from several different real deserts, like the Sahara, Kalahari Desert, and North American deserts.
+Oscar is a lizard who lives in a non-specific desert that has features from several different real deserts, like the Sahara, Kalahari Desert, and North American deserts.
 An asphalt concrete highway runs through the area, used from time to time by various cargo trucks.
 Oscar is generally searching for food or water; he sometimes discovers liquid, in bottles or elsewhere, but is usually frustrated from recovering it for drink.
-An oasis supplies the only fresh water in the area, but its thick population of irascible and hungry crocodiles renders it inaccessible.
+An oasis supplies the only fresh water in the area, but its large population of crocodiles renders it inaccessible.
 At considerable personal risk (lizard is a delicacy for chickens), Oscar occasionally manages to steal an egg from a nearby hen coop, and he sometimes explores one of the piles of trash that litter the parched landscape.
-The Trio, which involves Buck, a vulture; Harchi, a hyena; & Popy, a fennec fox, inhabit a derelict school bus situated on a neighboring hill, but they mostly race about on a cast-off warehouse or grocery cart powered by Harchi and directed by Popy.
-Like Oscar, the trio constantly search for food and water - often competing with him, sometimes abusing him as a means, but occasionally cooperating with him when it suits their purpose.
-The main characters often find themselves falling off cliffs a la Wile E. Coyote chasing the Road Runner, wherein the law of gravity is briefly suspended while the character comes to realize their imminent doom.
+The Trio, which consists of a vulture named Buck, a hyena named Harchi, and a fennec fox named Popy, inhabit an abandoned school bus situated on a neighboring hill, but they mostly race about on a cast-off bed or grocery cart driven by Harchi and directed by Popy.
+Like Oscar, the Trio constantly searches for food and water - often competing with him, and sometimes abusing him as a means, but occasionally cooperating with him when it suits their purpose.
+The characters often find themselves falling off cliffs similar to Wile E. Coyote and the Road Runner, wherein the law of gravity is briefly suspended while the character comes to realize their imminent doom.